Yadu080/Yadu080/README.md

 - 👯 I’m looking to collaborate on **AI projects**

-- 👨‍💻 All of my projects are available at [my github profile](my github profile)
+- 👨‍💻 All of my projects are available here

 - 💬 Ask me about **anything**